JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 ````
 will only display the documentation string of `f` that is related to these types.
 This can be useful when your module extends a function and adds a documentation
 string to that new method.

-Note that the method signature has to match exactly -- Documenter will
+Note that when specifying signatures, it should match the method definition exactly.
-not match methods based on dispatch rules.
+Documenter will not match methods based on dispatch rules.
+For example, assuming you
+have a docstring attached to `foo(::Integer) = ...`, then neither `foo(::Number)` nor
+`foo(::Int64)` will match it in an at-docs block (even though `Int64 <: Integer <: Number`).
+The only way you can splice that docstring is by listing exactly `foo(::Integer)` in
+the at-docs block.

 ## `@autodocs` block